 Graduate training in the biomedical sciences is offered in the following areas: biochemistry, bioengineering, bioinformatics, biostatistics, cancer biology, cardiovascular biology, cell biology, cell regulation, data science and informatics, drug discovery, epidemiology, genomics, genetics and development, immunology, lipidomics, microbiology, molecular biology, neuroscience, oral biology and pathogenesis, pathology, pharmacology, proteomics, signal transduction, structural biology, toxicology, virology and many others.

-The first year curriculum offers an entire academic year for the Ph.D. student to explore all of the graduate training programs before selecting a program and research area.
+The first year curriculum offers an entire academic year for Ph.D. students to explore all of the graduate training programs before selecting a program and research area.
 More information about the curriculum and the research training programs can be found at http://academicdepartments.musc.edu/grad/.
 Students in biostatistics, epidemiology, data science, and informatics take a specialized curriculum designed by their department.

 The applicant must possess a bachelor's degree or its equivalent from a recognized institution of higher learning or a doctorate from a professional school.
 No single metric is used to assess applicants, but rather a broader picture of the candidate's qualities is considered by the admissions committee.
-For admission as a regular student, the transcript must show sufficient and satisfactory undergraduate preparation in the sciences; and a competitive score on the GRE (V + Q scores above the 70th percentiles are more competitive).
+Applicants are assessed on evidence of satisfactory undergraduate preparation in the sciences, personal statements, and letters of recommendation.
 Participation in a monitored research experience is highly recommended for those interested in the basic sciences.

 Exceptional international applicants may be considered for a stipend.
 Because several months may be required for securing needed information and for processing an application from abroad, foreign nationals are urged to submit complete information as early as possible.
 In addition to other official entrance credentials, those applicants whose native language is not English must submit the official results of the Test of English as a Foreign Language (TOEFL or IELTS score) in addition to the official results of the GRE.
 The TOEFL or IELTS score must not be more than two years old.
 The GRE score must not be more than five years old.
 Final consideration cannot be granted to an international student’s application for admission until these official scores are received by the Office of Enrollment Management.